Middle English Translator

 Frequently Asked Questions

 Old English was spoken before 1100 AD and looks almost nothing like modern English.
 Middle English came after that, roughly 1100 to 1500 AD, and is much closer to what we speak today.
-This tool focuses on the Middle English period.
+Here, the focus is the Middle English period.

 No, Middle English is no longer spoken as a living language.
 It evolved into Early Modern English around the 1500s and eventually into the English we use today.